realpepsiman/command-lines-and-pipes/README.md

 ![echo piped to wc](figs/processes/echo-wc.png)

 The `echo` program doesn't know what is at the other end of its `stdout`.
 It is just a kind of file that it can write to.
 The `wc` program doesn't know what is at the other end of `stdin`, it just knows that it can read from that pipe.
-When I connect the two commands using the pipe operator, I connect the first command's `stdout` to the second command's `stdin`, and now whatever the output of the first command is, it will be the input to the second command.
+When we connect the two commands using the pipe operator, we connect the first command's `stdout` to the second command's `stdin`, and now whatever the output of the first command is, it will be the input to the second command.
 Such sequences of commands are called "pipelines" for obvious reasons.

 If you have to write a program that should interact with pipes, you treat them just like files.
 It will be a while before you learn how to work with files in any way that wouldn't also work with pipes, and it is very rare that this is necessary.
 So the pipe interface is essentially the same interface you needed to write if you were working with plain files, but because you have a mechanism of connecting one output pipe to another, you can string together simple commands to create more complicated ones.